Wind-WindKids/winding/samples/sophieandwind/winter.md

 there was Wind,
 and they were hugging tight.

-@image:
+@background:
 Glass walls at San Francisco International.
-Winter light pours in, but it’s warm and golden.
-Wind waits just past the barrier, grinning.
-Palm trees sway outside.
+No people visible.

 --
-waymo_to_sunnyvale: spread, landscape-oriented
+waymo_to_sunnyvale: page, text, portrait-oriented
 --
-@left: page, text
-Wind called a car from his phone and typed: “Sunnyvale.”
+Wind called a car from his phone and typed:
+*“Sunnyvale.”*

 Sophie snorted.
 “That’s not a real place.”

 Wind laughed.
 “It is as real as Eden — or the Jardin du Luxembourg,” you'll see.

-The car eased forward, merging into the stream of cars, then slid toward the airport exit.
+The car eased forward,
+merging into the stream of cars, then slid toward the airport exit.

-@right: page, image
+@image:
+Sophie is looking at the window on the left, Sophie and Wind in the back seat of a driverless car, no backpack or Bashful Lamb toy.

-Interior of a Waymo, California scenery visible through the windows — palm trees, low hills, and cars on the road as the vehicle leaves SFO.
-A large central display shows the  Bay Area route from *SFO* to *Sunnyvale* with a 34 mi indicator.
+Interior of a driverless car, California scenery visible through the windows — palm trees, low hills, and cars on the road.

-Two kids in the back of a driverless car, looking out at sunlit streets lined with palm trees and mountains in the distance.

-@right.viewpoint: from the back of the vehicle, pointing forward
+@image.viewpoint: from the back of the vehicle, pointing forward

-@waymo.interior: +realism

 --
-hidden_valley_arrival: spread, landscape-oriented
---
-@left: page, text
+hidden_valley_arrival: page, text, small portrait-oriented --
 Wind’s townhouse looked bigger on the inside.
 Light poured in from skylights and wide windows.
 The living room ceiling rose so high it felt like a hall.

 Sophie sank into a golden-yellow sofa, the travel catching up to her.

 “No sleeping now!
-Let's go to the pool, get some air.”
+To the pool”, Wind said.

 Five minutes later they were splashing in the turquoise water.

+--
+ice_cream_shop: page, text, portrait-oriented
+--
+@text: small
+After the swim, they rode their bikes.

+Some of the trees had orange fruit, right there in the neighborhood.

-After the swim, they rode their bikes to the ice cream shop, at a small pedestrian square, full of restaurants and cafes.
+They rode past a park, schools, to the ice cream shop, at a small pedestrian square, full of restaurants and cafes.

+@background:
+Murphy Square, in the distance Sophie and Wind are walking their bikes.
+No orange trees visible.

+--
-@right: page, image
+bike_ride: page, portrait-oriented, image
+--
-Two kids on bikes in a Bay Area neighborhood — Sophie’s lime-green bike with a small rear basket, Wind’s bright orange bike with a silver bell.
+Sophie and Wind on bikes in a Bay Area neighborhood — Sophie’s bike with a small rear basket lime-green, Wind’s bright orange bike with a silver bell.
 Bike lane.
 Low houses with gardens, flowering bushes, and one orange tree glowing in the afternoon sun, oranges hanging heavy on the branches.

 --
-ocean_catamaran: spread, landscape-oriented
+ocean_catamaran: page, text, portrait-oriented
 --
-@left: page, text
+@text: small
 On Sunday, Wind’s dad bought tickets for a sailing trip, they drove over the hills to the ocean.
 The air smelled of salt and sunlight,